LoRa Modulation for Split Learning: Communication design for SL

 \section{Communication design for SL}

-While there are many ways to split the network between a transmitter and a receiver, in this work we propose a scheme that is motivated by the computing needs, but also suited to the communication side of the problem.
-Consider the splitting shown in Fig. \ref{fig:ICASSP24_ENN_SL}, where the linear combinations of the first layer are left at the transmitter and the rest of the network is deployed at the receiver.
+While there are many ways to split the network between a transmitter and a receiver, in the following we propose a scheme that is suited for both the communication and computing sides of the problem.
+Consider the split shown in Fig. \ref{fig:ICASSP24_ENN_SL}, where the linear combinations of the first layer are left at the transmitter and the rest of the network is deployed at the receiver.
 Regarding the communication blocks, the output at the $m$-th neuron of the transmitter, $z_1[m]$, is modulated into $x_T^{(m)}$.
 This signal is sent through a channel and the discrete-time received signal is

 where $h_m$ is the flat fading channel and $w[n]$ are the corresponding additive white Gaussian noise (AWGN) samples.
-Over $y_R^{(m)}$ the demodulator estimates $\hat{z}_1[m]$ and proceeds with the following blocks of the ENN.
+The demodulator estimates $\hat{z}_1[m]$ over $y_R^{(m)}$ and proceeds with the following blocks of the ENN.